Monroe Hall: Materials science Technology Labs

 - Do you need a low cost solution for a manufacturing need?

-Edmonds Community College is pleased to host tours of the lab and demonstrate the capability of the equipment including new technologies such as Additive Manufacturing.
+Edmonds Community College is pleased to host tours of the labs and demonstrate the capability of the equipment including technologies such as 3D Printing.

-Come see the high end technical equipment currently being used in the production of composites, aerospace, consumer products, etc.
+Come see the high end technical equipment currently being used in the production of composites for industries such as aerospace, maritime, consumer products and more.

 Cure advanced composites at high temperature and pressure in order to decrease bubbles